Yes, it is absolutely safe to hire a car. Remeber though that South Africans drive on the left side of the road.

 Also, renting a car will probably be your best bet since taxi fares are pretty high in both cities and public transport can be tricky to rely on.

 Henrisan is right in his comment, you should definitely include a gps in your rental.
-Joburg especially can get confusing at times. about 4 years ago
+Joburg especially can get confusing at times. over 4 years ago

 Rented a car in Cape Town and drove to PE a few years back.
 That was easy and safe, but then we didn't drive too far off the well-worn tourist path (Garden Route).